Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Permutation in Multi-head Self Attention

 Hence:

 Concatenating across all heads:

 Finally, the equation can be arranged as:

-This holds the definition of (\ref{eq:perm_eq}) and shows that the Multi-Head Attention mechanism is permutation equivariant, as the output under any permutation of the inputs is simply the same permutation applied to the original output. \end{proof}
+This holds the definition of (\ref{eq:perm_eq}) and shows that the MHA mechanism is permutation equivariant, as the output under any permutation of the inputs is simply the same permutation applied to the original output. \end{proof}